olleboll/image-api/README.md

 `cp .env-example .env`

-For local execution the .env-example values will work
+For local execution the .env-example values will work Build the docker image

+`docker build . -t image-api`

-Start database
+Start database and the api in docker

 `docker-compose up`

-Start the api

-`go run cmd/main.go`

 Use post-man (or whatever) to upload image data using `POST http://localhost:8000/v1/images`